Integrating Ecology and Economics

 By Herman Daly

-Attempts to integrate economics and ecology have been based on one of three strategies: (1) economic imperialism; (2) ecological reductionism; (3) steady-state subsystem.
-Each strategy begins with the picture of the economy as a subsystem of the finite ecosystem.
+Attempts to integrate economics and ecology have been based on one of three strategies: (1) economic imperialism, (2) ecological reductionism, and (3) a steady-state subsystem.
+Each strategy begins with a picture of the economy as a subsystem of the finite ecosystem.
 Thus all three recognize limits to growth.
-The differences concern the way they each treat the boundary between the economy and the rest of the ecosystem, and that has large policy consequences for how we accommodate to limits.
+The differences concern the way they each treat the boundary between the economy and the rest of the ecosystem and that has large policy consequences for how we accommodate to limits.

 But many of the costs of growth we have experienced have come as surprises.
 We cannot internalize them if we cannot first imagine and foresee them.
 Furthermore, even after some external costs have become visible to all (e.g., climate change), internalization has been very slow and partial.
 Profit maximizing firms have an incentive to externalize costs.
 As long as the evolutionary fitness of the environment to support life is not perceived by economists as a value, it is likely to be destroyed in the imperialistic quest to make every molecule in creation pay its way according to the pecuniary rules of present value maximization.